 Anastasia Tzevelekou

-Anastasia Tzevelekou, Associate at Aceris Law, is an arbitration lawyer based in London, experienced in both civil law and common law systems.
-She is admitted to the bars of England and Wales, Ireland and Greece.
+Anastasia Tzevelekou is a London-based international arbitration lawyer, triple-qualified in England and Wales, Ireland and Greece, with broad expertise in both civil and common law systems around the globe.
 Anastasia has served as counsel in LCIA arbitrations under English law, notably in the steel and energy sectors.
 She has also served as counsel in construction disputes, including dispute board proceedings in the electricity industry.
 In addition, Anastasia has served as counsel in an SCC arbitration regarding a logistics contract, multiple ICC arbitrations under American law, Saudi law, Swiss law and other laws, on behalf of multinational corporations in the cryptocurrency, distribution, automotive and other sectors.
 She has also advised a European third-party funder on the potential acquisition of a large arbitral award against an African State and enforcement issues involving sovereigns.
 She has also represented a Saudi company in an LCIA arbitration under English law involving lost profits in the commodities sector.
 She has also served as counsel in two ICC disputes under Swiss and African laws in the technology and pharmaceutical industries and assisted an arbitrator in a DIFC-LCIA arbitration concerning an EPC contract.
 Anastasia holds an LL.M. in International Business Law from the London School of Economics, as well as an LL.M. in International Commercial Arbitration and a Bachelor’s Degree in Law, both from the Democritus University of Thrace in Greece, graduating in the top 1% of her class.
 Prior to joining Aceris, Anastasia worked at KPV Legal, a boutique firm in Athens, assisting with international arbitration cases and advising corporations in the aviation, pharmaceutical, distribution, energy and other sectors.
 Anastasia speaks English, French and Greek.

 Alexandra Koliakou

-Alexandra Koliakou, of French and Greek nationality, is admitted to the Paris Bar.
+Alexandra Koliakou, Associate at Aceris Law, of French and Greek nationality, is admitted to the Paris Bar.
 She speaks fluent French, English and Greek and has a working knowledge of Spanish.
 She completed her studies in France and the United Kingdom.
-She obtained her law degree and master’s degree from the Universities of Panthéon-Assas and Descartes.
+She obtained her law degree and Master’s Degree from the Universities of Paris II Panthéon-Assas and Paris V Descartes.
 Subsequently, she focused on international dispute resolution and graduated with distinction from the LLM Program of Comparative and International Dispute Resolution at the Queen Mary University of London.
 Prior to joining Aceris Law, Alexandra worked in various French and international law firms, including Teynier Pic, a boutique firm specialized in international dispute resolution, and at the international arbitration department of Willkie Farr & Gallagher in Paris.
+Alexandra has experience in commercial (post-M&A, aerospace, intellectual property), investment and construction disputes under the ICC Rules (including ICC emergency arbitration proceedings), ICSID and UNCITRAL Rules involving French, Montenegrin, Indonesian and English law.

 Marta Milanovic

 Marta Milanovic holds a Master’s degree in International Law, Foreign Trade and International Relations from ISDE in Spain, a law degree from the University of Belgrade, Serbia, and a degree in Finance and Banking from the Belgrade Banking Academy in Serbia.
-Of Serbian origin, Marta speaks English, Serbian, Croatian and Spanish fluently, and she has a working knowledge of French.
+Of Serbian origin, Marta speaks English, Serbian, Croatian and Spanish fluently, and she has a working knowledge of French and German.
 During her studies, she also completed a Business Negotiations program at New York University in the United States.
 Prior to joining Aceris Law, Marta was a trainee at a boutique law firm in Barcelona.
+Marta has experience in commercial, investment and construction disputes under the ICC and SIAC Rules involving Swiss, Montenegrin, Indonesian, Singapore and Seychelles law.

-Nina A Janković, Senior Associate at Aceris Law, holds an LLM in Public International Law from Leiden University, the Netherlands, and an LLB from Belgrade University, Serbia, graduating summa cum laude.
-She has considerable experience in international construction, investment and commercial arbitration.
+Nina Jankovic, Senior Associate at Aceris Law, holds an LLM in Public International Law from Leiden University, the Netherlands, and an LLB from Belgrade University, Serbia, graduating summa cum laude.
+She has a decade of experience in international construction, investment and commercial arbitration.
 Prior to joining Aceris, Nina was a Graduate Trainee in the International Arbitration Group of Freshfields Bruckhaus Deringer in Paris and a former intern at the Permanent Court of Arbitration (PCA) in The Hague.
-Nina has served as counsel in numerous arbitrations under the UNCITRAL, SIAC, SCC, ICC, LCIA, PCA, AAA, ICDR and other arbitration rules, involving English, Bosnian, Saudi, Uzbek, Angolan, Singapore and other laws.
+Nina has served as counsel in numerous arbitrations under the UNCITRAL, SIAC, SCC, ICC, LCIA, PCA, AAA, ICDR and other arbitration rules, involving English, Swiss, Bosnian, Saudi, Omani, Qatari, Uzbek, Angolan, Singapore, Montenegrin and other laws.
 Recent cases, concluded successfully in favor of Aceris Law’s clients, include, inter alia, an LCIA arbitration under Saudi law regarding the construction of a desalination plant in the Middle East; an UNCITRAL ad hoc arbitration involving the construction of a water distribution network in Angola; and a SIAC arbitration under Singapore law regarding the construction of a desalination plant in Oman.
-She has also represented a publicly-listed Malaysian company in a USD 400 million dispute involving a natural gas construction project in Uzbekistan against a subsidiary of a Russian multinational company in the oil and gas sector, as well as a Greek construction company in an UNCITRAL arbitration administered by the PCA against a Bosnian state agency involving the construction of a wastewater treatment plant governed by Bosnian law.
+She has also represented a publicly listed Malaysian company in a USD 400 million dispute involving a natural gas construction project in Uzbekistan against a subsidiary of a Russian multinational company in the oil and gas sector, as well as a Greek construction company in an UNCITRAL arbitration administered by the PCA against a Bosnian state agency involving the construction of a wastewater treatment plant governed by Bosnian law.
+Nina has represented a French magnate, investor and high-net-worth individual, Mr. Bachar Kiwan, in a USD 800 million ICSID arbitration against Kuwait (Bachar Kiwan v.
+State of Kuwait, ICSID Case No. ARB/20/53).
 Clients praise her as a “very well organized”, a “methodical researcher” with “a very sharp intellect”, “cutting through unnecessary information with excellent drafting ability to present the case succinctly”.
 They also find her very “friendly and professional”, “easily approachable and very responsive”.
-Nina speaks English, Serbian/Croatian, Spanish, German and French fluently, and she has basic knowledge of Portuguese.
+Nina speaks English, Serbian/Croatian, Spanish, German, French and Italian fluently, and she has basic knowledge of Portuguese.
 She is qualified to practice law in Serbia.

 Mouna Baakil